sabisa-siganga/fe_dev_test_sabisa_siganga/README.md

 - **Sass**: CSS preprocessor for styling.
 - **React Bootstrap**: Library for building responsive and mobile-first websites using React components.
 - **React Context**: Provides a way to share data between components without having to explicitly pass props through every level of the component tree.
+  **TypeScript**: Used for static typing, improving code maintainability and catching errors during development.

 ### Installation